tarantool/lua-lsp/readme.md

 ### Installation/Usage

-tarantool-lsp can be installed using `brew`:
+`tarantool-lsp` can be installed using `brew`:
 ```
 $ brew install https://github.com/tarantool/lua-lsp/raw/master/tarantoollsp.rb --HEAD
 ```
 This will install the `tarantool-lsp`.

-If you want to enable Tarantool documentation for the server, do the next command:
+To enable Tarantool documentation for the server, say:

 ```
 $ tarantool-lsp docs init
 ```

-To update the documentation you need to run the next command:
+To update the documentation, say:

 ```
 $ tarantool-lsp docs update
 ```

-After this, you should configure your text editor.
-Language clients can then communicate with this process using stdio as a transport.
+After this, configure your text editor.
+Language clients can then communicate with this process using `stdio` as a transport.
 See [editors.md](editors.md) for more instructions specific to your editor of choice.

 ### Library

-You can use tarantool-lsp as library for webserver with websocket.
+You can use `tarantool-lsp` as a library for webserver with websocket.

 ```
 tarantoolctl rocks install tarantool-lsp
 ```

-In code usage:
+In-code usage:

 ```
 create_websocket_handler()
 ```

 ### Plugins

-tarantool-lsp automatically integrates with common lua packages, when they are installed.
-For linting, install luacheck:
+`tarantool-lsp` automatically integrates with common Lua packages when they are installed.
+For linting, install `luacheck`:
 ```
 $ luarocks install luacheck
 ```
 For code formatting, we currently support Formatter and LCF.
-Formatter is 5.1 only, whereas lcf is 5.3 only.
+Formatter is 5.1 only, whereas LCF is 5.3 only.

 5.1:
 ```
 $ luarocks-5.1 install Formatter
 $ luarocks-5.3 install lcf
 ```
-If you have another package you'd like to see integrated, feel free to leave an issue/PR.
+If you have some other package and you would like to see it integrated, feel free to leave an issue/PR.
 Other plugins are always welcome, especially if they provide materially different results.

 ### Configuration

-tarantool-lsp reads a few project-level configuration files to do its work.
+`tarantool-lsp` reads a few project-level configuration files to do its work.

 To configure linting, we read your standard [.luacheckrc][check] file.

-For autocomplete support, we reimplement the [.luacompleterc][complete] format created by atom-autocomplete-lua.
+For auto-complete support, we reimplement the [.luacompleterc][complete] format created by `atom-autocomplete-lua`.
 In particular, we need `luaVersion` to properly understand your code.

 More LSP-specific configuration flags will hopefully be provided through your